-- Full names, addresses etc. of Nominee (individual or institution) and Nominator.
+- Full names, addresses etc. of Nominee (choose individual or institution) and Nominator.

 - A one to two-page summary of the individual’s or institution’s accomplishments, discovery, improvement, or other contribution for which the award is proposed, including links to appropriate websites.

-- A list of three to five individuals who would be ready to provide reference letters if the nomination is advanced to the short-list.
+- A list of three to five individuals (please include contact name, organization and email address) who would be ready to provide reference letters if the nomination is advanced to the short-list.